From Stars to Insights: Exploration and Implementation of Unified Sentiment Analysis with Distant Supervision: Introduction

 Consequently, researchers have prescribed several frameworks to analyze online reviews.
 A bulk of those primarily focus on determining the overall sentiment within a review~\citep{liu2012survey}.
 However, by concentrating only on an aggregate sentiment score, such analyses can overlook more detailed feedback within reviews.
 This limitation may obscure actionable insights that could drive targeted improvements in customer service or product design.

 Consider, for example, the review shown in Figure~\ref{FigOverview}: ``\textit{The food is great, but the waitress was not friendly at all}.''
 Traditional sentiment analysis might interpret this review as portraying a neutral sentiment overall.
 In contrast, a more granular approach reveals that, while the customer enjoyed the food, they were dissatisfied with the service.
-This type of fine-grained analysis allows businesses to capture richer and more nuanced sentiments—such as a positive response to food and a negative response to service—that can lead to targeted improvements, such as enhancing customer service while maintaining food quality.
+This type of fine-grained analysis allows businesses to capture richer and more nuanced sentiments---such as a positive response to food and a negative response to service---that can lead to targeted improvements, such as enhancing customer service while maintaining food quality.

-To obtain such nuanced insights from an online review, an analyst would need to perform three key tasks: identify key aspects within a review (i.e., Aspect-Category Detection, or ACD), classify the sentiment associated with each aspect (i.e., Aspect-Category Sentiment Analysis, or ACSA), and predict the overall sentiment or rating of the review (i.e., Rating Prediction, or RP).
-For example, a model would use ACD to identify aspects like \textit{Food} and \textit{Service} in the aforementioned example, and apply ACSA to assess their sentiment (e.g., \textit{Food: Positive}, \textit{Service: Negative}), and use RP to predict an overall rating (e.g., two stars).
+To obtain such nuanced insights from an online review, an analyst would need to perform three key tasks: identify key aspects within a review (i.e., aspect-category detection, or ACD), classify the sentiment associated with each aspect (i.e., aspect-category sentiment analysis, or ACSA), and predict the overall sentiment or rating of the review (i.e., rating prediction, or RP).
+For example, a model would use ACD to identify aspects such as \textit{Food} and \textit{Service} in the aforementioned example, apply ACSA to assess their sentiment (e.g., \textit{Food: Positive}, \textit{Service: Negative}), and use RP to predict an overall rating (e.g., two stars).
+Scholars in information systems have explored these three types of sentiment analysis models.
+For instance, ACD models were used to measure text richness~\citep{qiao2023text} or to extract reasons for medication nonadherence~\citep{xie2022understanding}.
+ACSA models were used to extract consumer opinions and their finer-grained interactions~\citep{zhang2023uncovering}, as well as to establish relationships between online reviews and product sales~\citep{jiang2021investigating}.
+RP has also been widely studied in information systems literature~\citep[e.g.,][]{bauman2022know,wang2025predicting,zimbra2018twitter}.